Visiting Instrumental Teachers

 - Nick studied music at the University of Bristol and was then Director of Music at Bilton Grange School, Dunchurch, before embarking on a freelance career in 2002.
 He is a pianist, organist, composer and conductor, music director of both Daventry Choral Society and the Shepshed singers, and examines on both the main and jazz panels for the ABRSM.
 In 2012, Bristol University awarded him a doctorate in musical composition.

-Mr J Rock (classical guitar)
+Mr P Ross (classical guitar, acoustic guitar)

 Ms E Griffiths (vocal) MMus Performance & Pedagogy, BA (Hons) Music Performance & Professional Practice